 What form(s) does this medication come in?

-Each white, circular, biconvex, film-coated tablet, with "5" debossed on one side, "IZ" on other side, contains 5 mg zopiclone.
+Each white, circular, biconvex, film-coated tablet, with "5" debossed on one side, "IZ" on other side, contains 5 mg of zopiclone.
 Nonmedicinal ingredients: dibasic calcium phosphate, croscaramellose sodium, microcrystalline cellulose, povidone K-30, magnesium stearate, and Opadry II white.

-Each blue, oval, film-coated tablet, with "7.5" debossed on one side and "Z", break line, "I" on the other side, contains 7.5 mg zopiclone.
+Each blue, oval, film-coated tablet, with "7.5" debossed on one side and "Z", break line, "I" on the other side, contains 7.5 mg of zopiclone.
 Nonmedicinal ingredients: dibasic calcium phosphate, croscaramellose sodium, microcrystalline cellulose, povidone K-30, magnesium stearate, and Opadry II blue.

 How should I use this medication?